HusseinBakri/3DMeshBulkSimplification/README.md

 python3 simplify.py Hat.obj Hat_Simplified.obj 150000 True

 # Meshlab GUI similarity VS My Python code
-The simplification done here mimick "exactly" what you can do in the GUI filter of Meshlab.
+The simplification done here mimic "exactly" what you can do in the GUI filter of Meshlab.
 We are using the Quadric Edge Collapse algorithm preserving UV parametrisations.
-Meshlab implements the algorithm of Garland and Heckbert (1997, 1998) [1,2] with minor alterations (have a look at the source code of Meshlab to learn more how it is implemented - good exercice for the students of Computer Graphics courses out there!).
+Meshlab implements the algorithm of Garland and Heckbert (1997, 1998) [1,2] with minor alterations (have a look at the source code of Meshlab to learn more on how it is implemented - A good exercice for the students of Computer Graphics courses out there!!!).

 ![alt text](https://raw.githubusercontent.com/HusseinBakri/3DMeshBulkSimplification/master/QuadricDecimation1.PNG)

-The parameters in the figure above (from my experience) produce the most optimum decimated i.e. simplified model.
+The parameters in the figure above  produce the most optimum decimated i.e. simplified model (from my experience).
+I have used these Python scripts as part of many applications.
 You can of course play around with these parameters and see what works best for you.
 The following Python code in my scripts is responsible for setting these parameters as required.

 ```
 mlx.remesh.simplify(simplified_meshScript, texture=TexturesFlag, faces=Num_Of_Faces,